Texas Tech University

 Biography

-Most broadly, my research interests include political communication, media effects, and social identity.
-More specifically, I examine how political narratives are processed and experienced by citizens, and the consequences of these experiences on attitudes and political conflict.
-My current research examines problematic news consumption and its implications for individual and societal health.
+Bryan McLaughlin (Ph.D., University of Wisconsin-Madison) is an associate professor in the department of Advertising and Brand Strategies.
+Most broadly, his research interests include political communication, media effects, and social identity.
+More specifically, he examines how political narratives are processed and experienced by citizens, and the consequences of these experiences on attitudes and political conflict.
+His current research examines problematic news consumption and its implications for individual and societal health.

 Selected Publications